mfontanini/presenterm/docs/src/features/images.md

 * If your terminal does not support any of the graphics protocol above, images will be rendered using ascii blocks.
 It ain't great but it's something!

+## tmux

+If you're using tmux, you will need to enable the [allow-passthrough option](https://github.com/tmux/tmux/wiki/FAQ#what-is-the-passthrough-escape-sequence-and-how-do-i-use-it) for images to work correctly.

 ## Image size

 The size of each image can be set by using the `image:width` or `image:w` attributes in the image tag.
 For example, the